mizuhokaga/MizuhokagaSoftwareList/README.md

 # MizuhokagaSoftwareList

-MySoftwareList, The purpose is to facilitate reset (reinstall) the operating system for oneself.
+MizuhokagaSoftwareList, The purpose is to facilitate reset (reinstall) the operating system for oneself.

 - [Windows section](MizuhokagaSoftwareList-Windows.md)